-In the sealevel (oxygen isotope) Example, you could start by determining the maximum and minimum sea-levels that have occurred 5 Intentional joke and clue.
+IN THE SEALEVEL (OXYGEN ISOTOPE) EXAMPLE, you could start by determining the maximum and minimum sea-levels that have occurred Use the command length or view in the Workspace Window.

-over the last 782,000 years.
-Then ... because it would be helpful to know when the minimum and maximum sea-level heights occurred, use the find function to find the data row in which the minimum and maximum values occurred.
-Once you know the respective data rows, you can then easily pull out the ages.6 Find the ages of both minimum and maximum values.
+Intentional joke \and\ clue. over the last 782,000 years.
+Then ... because it would be helpful to know \when\ the minimum and maximum sea-level heights occurred, use the find function to find the data row in which the minimum and maximum values occurred.
+Once you know the respective data rows, you can then easily pull out the ages.
+Find the ages of both minimum and maximum values.

 Also find all the occasions (times) on which sealevel was higher than today (modern).
-(Or equivalently, when the oxygen isotope value, that we are assuming directly reflects changes in level, was lower than modern7.)
+(Or equivalently, when the oxygen isotope value, that we are assuming directly reflects changes in level, was lower than modern.)